quadram-institute-bioscience/dadaist2/docs/5_workflows.md

 sort: 5
 permalink: /custom-workflows
 ---

+# Advanced usage

+## Use in HPC clusters

+The supported installation of _Dadaist2_ is via Bioconda:
+* The package can be natively installed via `conda` in the user's home
+* A singularity (or Docker) image can be generated as suggested in the [installation page](/installation).

-# Dadaist2 as a module provider
+## Dadaist2 as a module provider

 Dadaist2 has been released as a set of wrappers to allow implementing some of them in existing pipelines.